alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 I attempted to implement a cleanup() function which would hit the GitHub API and clean up my files, but did not finish this, so caveat emptor there.

+## Running across multiple devices using AppThwack

+I would be remiss if I did not mention an awesome service by my fellow Portlanders, <a href="http://appthwack.com">AppThwack</a>.
+AppThwack allows you to run test against hundreds of real devices, and they support calabash scripts.
+You simply upload your APK and upload a zip of your calabash directory, and AppThwack will run your calabash scripts against a battery of real devices with various screen resolutions and android versions.

 ## A few caveats ##

 If you are running Mavericks, you might need to update Xcode using this command `xcode-select --install`